DataBiosphere/job-manager/servers/cromwell/README.md

     }
     ```

-- (Optional, local Cromwell instance) Configure fields to display
+- (Optional, standalone Cromwell instance) Configure fields to display
   - Optionally change either the predefined view or the default behavior of UI to some extent, eg
     - Display more columns in the job list view such as labels of the jobs
     - Make more columns to be popped up by the query builder